 The Positive Money proposal, on the other hand, does not suffer from this problem.
 Instead of backing deposits with reserves, we give people access to the state created means of payment itself.
 Thus, unlike in the current system where two types of money circulate separately – central bank created reserves which are only used by the banking sector, and commercial bank created deposit money which is used by everyone else – in the Positive Money system there is no longer a split circulation of money, just one integrated quantity of money circulating among banks and non-banks alike.

 In effect, the central bank has ‘extinguished’ the banks’ demand liabilities to their customers by creating new state-issued electronic currency and transferring ownership of that currency to the customers in question.
-In a sense everyone starts banking at the central bank (although we would hire the banks to administer our accounts for us).
+In a sense, everyone starts banking at the central bank (although we would hire the banks (which will in the future most likely face competition from financial technology (fintec) companies) to administer our accounts for us).

 Lending occurs in this system when people move their money from their transaction account (held at the central bank) to an ‘investment account’.
-This will be broadly similar to a time deposit today – there will be minimum notice periods, however, unlike today they will also carry some risk (i.e. if the underlying assets go bad they may lose some of their money).
+This will be broadly similar to a time deposit today – there will be minimum notice periods; however, unlike today they will also carry some risk (i.e. if the underlying assets go bad they may lose some of their money).
 The money transferred to the banks will then be transferred to a borrower.
-So in this system lending by banks merely transfers money around the system, no new money or purchasing power is created when loans are made.
-Because in this system because all money is held on the central bank’s balance sheet any bank can be allowed to fail, without any effect on the money supply.
+So, in this system – known as a Sovereign Money system – lending by banks merely transfers money around the system; no new money or purchasing power is created when loans are made.
+In a Sovereign Money system, all electronic money is held on the central bank’s balance sheet and therefore any bank can be allowed to fail, without any effect on the money supply.

-So with the PM system it is possible to achieve the aims of the Chicago plan, whilst retaining double entry bookkeeping.
+So, with the PM Sovereign Money system it is possible to achieve the aims of the Chicago plan, whilst retaining double entry bookkeeping.

 The Positive Money proposals are explained in detail in the brand new book “Modernising Money” (336 pages).